Frontman of iconic rock band, Ronin, finally finds what he has been searching for

 The band members, led by Levan, often spewed vulgarities on stage.
 Antagonistic in nature, they also incited disobedience.
 They were banned from returning to one third of the venues that they performed in.

 Levan also had a special bone to pick with Christians.
 He could not stand their “goody two shoes” image and considered them to be self-righteous.

 When he performed in convent schools, he would take the opportunity to make fun of the nuns.

 He was the type of person who would enter a room, sniff out a Christian, and challenge their belief in Christ because he felt like it.

 “I bought into the hype and thrived on the attention because I was searching for acceptance.”

-The self-labelled “hardcore agnostic” would do in-depth research to dismantle their beliefs and weaken their faith.
+As an atheist and at times self-labelled ‘hardcore agnostic’, he would do in-depth research to dismantle their beliefs and weaken their faith.
 He would not hold back even if it hurt friendships.

 Sometimes, he was so angry at the faith and its believers that he would run into a Christian bookshop or megachurch service and shout “Satan!” at the people present.